Here's what we're looking forward to in 2016 from the world's top car manufacturers

 will include smaller-engined versions and numerous trim levels to battle

-the likes of the 3 Series, Mercedes C-Class, Audi’s new A4 and the Jaguar XE.
+the likes of the 3 Series,

 There’ll be a range of efficient diesels and turbo petrols to appeal